Skip to content

 Example 1 - Correct uncomputation in within-apply

 The example below demonstrates the use of a local variable initialized inside a within block of a within-apply statement.
-Variable aux is initialized as the left-value expression of an assignment statement, which is a permutable context.
+Variable aux is initialized as the left-value expression of an assignment statement, which is a permutation operation.
 In the apply block, it is used as the condition of a control statement, which is a const context.
 Both uses are valid, and the variable is uncomputed and freed correctly after the within-apply statement.

 qfunc main(output qn: qnum, output res: qbit) {